rynkwn/MiniProjects/GDE/README.md

 It's rather cool to see what happens to the population over time, as well as seeing how quickly this genetic algorithm produces creatures of maximal fitness.

+# Note on Running
+Run the GDE java file in a terminal environment.
+All its output is terminal.

 # Commands
 'r' followed by a '#' -> Run the simulation for X turns.

 'p' -> Displays relevant data on all organisms to terminal.
 Also moves forward one turn.

 'q' -> Quits

 everything else -> Moves forward one turn.

 # Constants